megaoptim/rapid-cache/readme.txt

 The cache files are stored in a special directory: `/wp-content/cache/rapid-cache`.
 This directory needs to remain writable, just like the `/wp-content/uploads` directory on many WordPress® installations.
 The `/rapid-cache/cache` directory is where cache files reside.
 These files are stored using an intutive directory structure that named based on the request URL (`HTTPS/HTTP_HOST/REQUEST_URI`).
 See also: **Dashboard -› Rapid Cache -› Cache Directory/Expiration Time** for further details.

 Whenever a request comes in from someone on the web, Rapid Cache checks to see if it can serve a cached file; e.g. it looks at the `HTTPS/HTTP_HOST/REQUEST_URI` environent variables, then it checks the `/rapid-cache/cache` directory.
 If a cache file has been built already, and it matches an existing `HTTPS.HTTP_HOST.REQUEST_URI` combination; and it is not too old (see: **Dashboard -› Rapid Cache -› Cache Directory/Expiration Time**), then it will serve that file instead of asking WordPress® to regenerate it.
 This adds tremendous speed to your site and reduces server load.

+= Is this plugin compatible with Autoptimize?

+Sure, this is actually a great combination.

+= Is this plugin comaptible with WP Rocket?

+No, WP Rocket has its own caching mechanisms.

+= Is this plugin compatible with WooCommerce

+Yes, sure!

 = Is there a developer API that can be used to purge cache and other operations programmatically? =